 The authoritative parent is balanced in warmth and control, setting high expectations of the child.
 You firmly enforce rules, and encourage independence and individuality while doing so with warmth and nurturing.
 You recognize your children’s individual rights and give them choices.
 Positive communication and listening help you and your children work together to solve problems.

-The child of an authoritative parent is competent, responsible, and independent, has higher self-esteem and confidence, and is better able to control his or her aggression.
+The child of an authoritative parent tends to be competent, responsible, and independent, has higher self-esteem and confidence, and is better able to control his or her aggression.

-All children must pass through the experiences of childhood.
-There is distress and frustration but you can reduce behavior problems by preventing them.
+All children must pass through the experiences of childhood and adolescence.
 Once you know how children grow and develop, you can build a healthy environment and set clear expectations that can reduce tensions.

 Read the parenting tips in the following chart.
 What are you already doing well?
 What do you need to improve?